Apra487/Pig-Game/README.md

 # Pig-Game

-It is a fun game written with vanilla JavaScript.
+A fun game built using vanilla JavaScript.